brightbox/terraform-provider-brightbox/website/docs/d/brightbox_image.html.markdown

 * `licence_name` - (Optional) The name of the licence for the image.
 Matches exactly.

+* `min_ram` - (Optional) The actual size of the data within the image in megabytes.
+Matches exactly.

 ~> **NOTE:** arguments form a conjunction.
 All arguments must match to select an image.